skycoin/skywire/mainnet_rules.md

 This survey will be fetched on a daily basis with [`dmsgget`](https://github.com/skycoin/dmsg/tree/develop/cmd/dmsgget), along with the transport logs, and checked to verify hardware and other requirements, etc. The transport logs from both ends of any given transport are compared and verified.

+The system survey is encrypted to the public key of the package maintainer, this key is present in the skywire github repository and is included with any future release

 ### Reward tiers

 There are three tiers for rewards.